prideduo67/prideduo67/README.md

-rentry in rmk . idia shroud's #1 fan no one love him more than i do :/// . marvel rivals
+Rentry in rmk .
+Idia Shroud's #1 fan no one love him more than I do :/// .
+Marvel Rivals diamond